dart-lang/characters/README.md

 because string operations are not working at the grapheme cluster level.

-For example, to abbreviate a text to, say, the 15 first characters or glyphs, an string like "A 🇬🇧 text in English" should abbreviate to "A 🇬🇧 text in Eng&mldr; when counting characters, but will become "A 🇬🇧 text in &mldr;" if counting code units using [`String`][String] operations.
+For example, to abbreviate a text to, say, the 15 first characters or glyphs, a string like "A 🇬🇧 text in English" should abbreviate to "A 🇬🇧 text in Eng&mldr; when counting characters, but will become "A 🇬🇧 text in &mldr;" if counting code units using [`String`][String] operations.